gonzaswx/gonzaswx/README.md

 - 👋 Hi, I’m @gonzaswx
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning Golang
+- I already know: Phyton, Js, and a little of React
 - 📫 How to reach me gonzaswx@gmail.com

 <!---